kitnil/awesome/README.md

 - [chronograf](https://github.com/influxdata/chronograf) - Open source monitoring and visualization UI for the TICK stack
 - [hint](https://github.com/webhintio/hint) - 💡 A hinting engine for the web
 - [shellshape](https://github.com/timbertson/shellshape) - tiling window manager extension for gnome-shell
+- [Cookie-AutoDelete](https://github.com/Cookie-AutoDelete/Cookie-AutoDelete) - Extension that deletes cookies as soon as the tab closes.
 - [academic-bloggers-toolkit](https://github.com/dsifford/academic-bloggers-toolkit) - Wordpress plugin providing an all-in-one solution for effective academic blogging.
 - [staticsitegenerators-website](https://github.com/bevry/staticsitegenerators-website) - Website containing the complete listing of static site generators
 - [electron-builder](https://github.com/electron-userland/electron-builder) - A complete solution to package and build a ready for distribution Electron app with “auto update” support out of the box
 - [desktop](https://github.com/desktop/desktop) - Simple collaboration from your desktop
 - [grafana](https://github.com/grafana/grafana) - The tool for beautiful monitoring and metric analytics & dashboards for Graphite, InfluxDB & Prometheus & More
+- [refined-github](https://github.com/sindresorhus/refined-github) - Browser extension that simplifies the GitHub interface and adds useful features

 ## Vala